aryanrathore1012/Air_Quality_Analysis_and_Prediction_for_Indian_Cities_and_States/README.md

 # what readmes to read first:

-* for more insights and detailed process regaurding exploratory and preliminary analysis with visual and interacvtible graphsrefer README_PART1 (part 1 of this project)
+* for more insights and detailed process regaurding exploratory and preliminary analysis with visual and interacvtible graphs refer README_PART1 (part 1 of this project)

 * For more insights on data distribution, data preprocessing and inputs/ outputs of 3_main_AQI_predictor refer to README_PART_2_3